karlssberg/Motiv/docs/API.md

 # Boolean Operations

-Propositions can be operated on to form new propositions.
+`Propositions can be logically operated on, and in doing so they form new propositions.
 You can also use boolean operators to combine the results (`BooleanResultBase`) return by propositions.
 This is useful when you have two propositions that work with completely different models, but they need to be logically combined to give a single result.